TianmuWang/PneuNet/README.md

 # PneuNet

-## The model along with Dataset cannot be used for clinical dignosis on COVID-19 without the agreement from clinician.
+## The model along with Dataset cannot be used for making clinical dignosis on COVID-19 without a clinical study.

 ## Dataset access
 The open accessed Dataset can be obtained from